kazuibasou/hyperneo/README.md

 ![Graphical abstract](graphical_abstract.jpg)

-*HyperNEO* is a statistical framework for incorporating node attribute data into the learning of community structure in a hypergraph, employing a stochastic block model [1].
+*HyperNEO* is a statistical framework for incorporating node attribute data into the inference of community structure in a hypergraph, employing a stochastic block model [1].
 The name 'HyperNEO' comes from our message that *'Node attribute data can Enhance the learning of Overlapping community structure in Hypergraphs.'*

 I provide code for the HyperNEO in Python.